14 — The Grind Continues

 Quest Boards Everywhere

-Viridian’s Quest Board was lonely.
-Now Pewter, Cerulean, Celadon, and Saffron each have their own Bounty Keeper with unique lore-flavored intro text.
+Viridian’s Quest Board sat alone.
+Now Pewter, Cerulean, Celadon, and Saffron each have a Bounty Keeper with lore-flavored intro text.
 The Earth Guardian watches your steps in Pewter.
 Psychic whispers guide you in Saffron.

 Shard Flip

-A coin-flip gambling NPC in the Celadon Game Corner.
-5 shards in, heads you double, tails you lose.
-It’s dumb.
-It’s simple.
-Players will spend 30 minutes at this NPC and love it.
+A coin-flip NPC in the Celadon Game Corner.
+Five shards in — heads you double, tails you lose.
+Simple as a wedge.
+Players will stand at this NPC for thirty minutes and call it time well spent.

 Quality Indicators

-The party menu gear indicator evolved: + (low quality), ++ (mid), +++ (high).
-You can now tell at a glance how good your equipped gear is without opening the summary screen.
+The party menu gear indicator grew: + for low quality, ++ for mid, +++ for high.
+Gear worth at a glance, without opening the summary screen.

 Special Encounter Messages